 Prime Minister Boris Johnson announced a potential 3% levy charge on UK property purchased by overseas buyers, thus adding £30,000 in tax to the purchase price on a £1million property.
 With little time before this tax hike – expected to be announced in the March Budget – foreign investment in UK property could escalate in the coming weeks.

 Says Adrian Fardini from Mortgage Brokers Alexander Hall: “With the potential tax change on the horizon, it stands to reason we will see a short-term rush in purchasing beforehand.
-With this in mind, alongside the more complex underwriting involved in obtaining finance for clients based outside of the UK, it is crucial to take advice from a mortgage specialists such as Alexander Hall.
+With this in mind, alongside the more complex underwriting involved in obtaining finance for clients based outside of the UK, it is crucial to take advice from a mortgage specialist such as Alexander Hall.
 It is also important to do so as early into the process as possible to achieve the best chance of success”.

 Sterling Expected to Continue Rising